 - 1. Move the saw carriage so the blade is positioned directly above one of the bed rails.
-Measure from the bottom edge on a down-set tooth of the blade to the top of the bed rail (or stainless steel sleeve if applicable), near the inner blade guide assembly. - 2.
+Measure from the bottom edge on a down-set tooth of the blade to the top of the bed rail, near the inner blade guide assembly. - 2.
 View the blade height scale with eyes level with the indicator.
 The scale should indicate the actual distance from the blade to the bed rail.
 Adjust the indicator if necessary.

-See Figure 7-48.
+See Figure 7-47.
 Loosen the indicator bracket mounting bolts.
 Adjust the bracket up or down until the indicator is aligned with the correct mark on the scale (+0 -1/32 [0.8 mm]).
 Retighten the bracket mounting bolts.